go-ethereum

 1.157920892373162e+59

 A new account can be created using Clef.
-Some of the ether from the coinbase can then be transferred across to it.
+Some of the ether from the developer account can then be transferred across to it.
 A new account is generated using the newaccount function on the command line:

 clef newaccount --keystore <path-to-keystore>

-To reconfirm the account creation, running eth.accounts in the Javascript console should display an array containing two account addresses, one being the coinbase and the other being the newly generated address.
-The following command transfers 50 ETH from the coinbase to the new account:
+To reconfirm the account creation, running eth.accounts in the Javascript console should display an array containing two account addresses, one being the developer account and the other being the newly generated address.
+The following command transfers 50 ETH from the developer account to the new account:

 eth.getTransaction("0x62044d2cab405388891ee6d53747817f34c0f00341cde548c0ce9834e9718f27")